DanielBandarica02/SOC-HomeLab/README.md

 # SOC-HomeLab

-> A fully integrated Security Operations Center home lab built from scratch with VLAN segmentation, covering the complete threat detection and response lifecycle.
-Combines Blue Team detection engineering, Red Team attack simulation, and incident response.
-Oriented toward SOC Analyst, Detection Engineer and Threat Hunter roles.
+A production-grade Security Operations Center built from scratch in a fully segmented virtualized environment.
+The lab replicates a small enterprise architecture with corporate, development, attacker and SOC management VLANs, and is operated as a real SOC — including detection engineering, attack simulation, and incident response.

----

-## Overview

-This lab implements a production-grade SOC architecture across eight virtual machines distributed in four isolated VLANs, routed and firewalled through pfSense.
-The full pipeline includes perimeter and inter-VLAN intrusion detection (Suricata on pfSense), endpoint monitoring (Wazuh), centralized log ingestion (Splunk via HEC), enhanced Windows telemetry (Sysmon), and an Active Directory environment for realistic attack simulation.
-Network segmentation enforces an out-of-band SOC management plane, a dedicated attacker DMZ, and controlled cross-VLAN access between corporate and development networks.

-Beyond infrastructure, the project covers all stages of the SOC analyst workflow — from rule writing and attack execution to forensic investigation, hunt operations, automated response, and threat intelligence enrichment.
+The project is structured as a Purple Team end-to-end exercise: offensive simulation, blue team operations, custom detection development, and SOAR automation over the same environment.

 ---